What does it mean to major in philosophy?

 Philosophy investigates core principles of ethics, knowledge, and reality that inform decision-making in every career.
 Through courses in ethics, epistemology and metaphysics, value theory, and the history of philosophy, philosophy majors consider the questions at the core of human experience.
 They use logical thinking and reasoned argument to consider the nature of reality, the extent of human knowledge, the basis of moral and ethical thought and behavior, the resolution of conflict, and the origin of belief.

 Philosophy majors clarify their own beliefs, develop a basis for ethical decisions, and formulate a coherent approach to life.
-They learn how to think logically, analyze problems, assess proposed solutions, communicate clearly, conduct research, and think creatively and imaginatively.
+They learn how to think logically, apply ethics to decision making, analyze text and problems, assess proposed solutions, communicate clearly, cultivate open-mindedness and curiosity, conduct research, and think creatively and imaginatively.

-Why is the University of Mississippi a good place to study philosophy?
+Why is the University of Mississippi a good place to study philosophy and religious studies?

 Philosophy offers students the opportunity to perfect their analytical skills in unique areas of study such as the foundation of ethics, the ultimate nature of the mind, God, and reality, as well as the nature of knowledge.
 Students have an opportunity to join the Ethics Bowl debate team that travels to regional and national competitions.
 Our department administers the Frate Fellowship in Bioethics, which allows select students to confront ethical challenges in a real world hospital setting while working with nurses, doctors, and medical administrators at the UM Medical Center in Jackson, MS.